gremau/gremau.github.io/markdown/publications.markdown

 - AGU Fall Meeting 2013 – Dust and canopy effects on snowpack melt and ecosystem processes in a Utah subalpine forest.
 (Poster)

-- Fusion seminar (UU Biology Dept. Fall 2012) – The Weather Underground:  The influence of seasonal snowcover on soil temperature and water content  in the western U.S. (Oral presentation)
+- Fusion seminar (UU Biology Dept. Fall 2012) – The Weather Underground:  The influence of seasonal snowcover on soil temperature and water content  in the western U.S. (Talk)

 - AGU Fall Meeting 2012 – Sensitivity of soil temperature and soil moisture to seasonal snowpack variability in western U.S. mountain ecosystems.
-(Oral presentation)
+(Talk)

 - AGU Fall Meeting 2011 – Sources of variability in winter soil temperature moderation by mountain snowpacks.
 (Poster)

 - AGU Fall Meeting 2010 – Influence of dust deposition on snowpack melt rate and ecohydrological processes in a subalpine forest.
-(Oral presentation)
+(Talk)

 ## Dissertation